xtofl/growsery/README.md

   b. compose a menu from dishes
   c. compose a week menu from menus
   d. compose a grocery list from a week menu
-  c. add 'other' items to grocery list
+  e. add 'other' items to grocery list
+  f. save/load cookbook
+  g. save/load growserylist
+  h. embellishment

 All the entered data should be persistent and editable.

 The idea is to run as an in-browser app, using local storage.
+Later, migration towards cloud storage will be added.

+v1.1 embellishment

+v2.0 cloud storage